AnaHristian/data_analysis/README.md

 Data Analysis with Python and SQL
 Advance your programming skills and refine your ability to work with messy, complex datasets.
 You’ll learn to manipulate and prepare data for analysis, and create visualizations for data exploration.
 Finally, you’ll learn to use your data skills to tell a story with data.

+## Part 1

-## Intro Project: Explore Weather Trends (5 hrs)
+Project: Explore Weather Trends
-This project will introduce you to the SQL and how to download data from a database.
-You’ll analyze local and global temperature data and compare the temperature trends where you live to overall global temperature trends.
+Estimated time: 7 days

+## PART 2: Introduction to Python
+Learn Python programming fundamentals such as data types and structures, variables, loops, and functions.

+Project: Explore US Bikeshare Data
+Estimated time: 28 days

+## PART 3: Introduction to Data Analysis
+Learn the data analysis process of questioning, wrangling, exploring, analyzing, and communicating data.
+Learn how to work with data in Python using libraries like NumPy and Pandas.

-## Project 1: Investigate a Dataset (40 hrs)
+Project: Investigate a Dataset
-In this project, you’ll choose one of Udacity's curated datasets and investigate it using NumPy and pandas.
-You’ll complete the entire data analysis process, starting by posing a question and finishing by sharing your findings.
+Estimated time: 30 days

+## PART 4: Practical Statistics
+Learn how to apply inferential statistics and probability to important, real-world scenarios, such as analyzing A/B tests and building supervised learning models.

-## Project 2: Analyze Experiment Results (45 hrs)
+Project: Analyze A/B Test Results
-In this project, you will be provided a dataset reflecting data collected from an experiment.
-You’ll use statistical techniques to answer questions about the data and report your conclusions and recommendations in a report.
+Estimated time: 29 days

+## PART 5: Test a Perceptual Phenomenon

+Project: Test a Perceptual Phenomenon
+Estimated time: 7 days

+## PART 6: Exploratory Data Analysis
+Learn to explore data at multiple levels using appropriate visualizations, acquire statistical knowledge for summarizing data, and develop intuition around a data set.

+Project: Explore and Summarize Data
+Estimated time: 36 days

+## PART 7: Data Wrangling
+Learn the data wrangling process of gathering, assessing, and cleaning data.
+Learn how to use Python to wrangle data programmatically and prepare it for deeper analysis.

-## Project 3: Wrangle and Analyze Data (50 hrs)
+Project: Wrangle and Analyze Data
-Real-world data rarely comes clean.
-Using Python, you'll gather data from a variety of sources, assess its quality and tidiness, then clean it.
-You'll document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python and SQL.

-## Project 4: Communicate Data Findings (50 hrs)
-In this project, you will use Python’s data visualization tools to systematically explore a selected dataset for its properties and relationships between variables.
-Then, you will create a presentation that communicates your findings to others.
+Estimated time: 28 days

+## PART 8: Data Story Telling
+Learn to apply sound design and data visualization principles to the data analysis process.
+Learn how to use analysis and visualizations to tell a story with data.

+Project: Create a Tableau Story
+Estimated time: 22 days